Golden Boy of Pye Corner

 This fine iron bridge was built in an effort to smarten up the area, as well as to link Holborn and Newgate St above what had been a...

-Dating to 1123 and adjoining one of London's oldest hospitals, St Bartholomew-the-Great is worth more than a fleeting visit.
+Dating to 1123 and adjoining one of London's oldest hospitals, St Bartholomew-the-Great is one of London's most ancient churches.
 The...